 Kiki Bosch is a 26-year-old professional freediver – meaning, she dives in freezing water without the comfort of wetsuits or oxygen tanks.
 She loves the cold because of its healing power and psychological benefits that she claims have helped her overcome trauma, depression and anxiety.

 A flashback to 15 years ago reveals Kiki’s origin story.
 Born and raised in Eys, Netherlands, young Kiki is fond of playing outdoors, swimming and scuba diving.
 The latter inspires her to travel years later as an adult to Colombia, where she unexpectedly gravitates towards freediving, and abandons her university degree.
 While working as a divemaster in Thailand, Kiki is deceived by one of her colleagues in the dive shop, who rapes her while she is vulnerable.
-Recounting the story, she is initially too afraid to report her rapist, but her silence causes another girl to be raped by him, and he flees the island.
+Recounting the story, she is initially too afraid to report her rapist, but during her silence another girl is raped by him, and he flees the island.
 This trauma causes Kiki to suffer from depression, anxiety and suicidal thoughts over several months.

 Kiki eventually recovers from the trauma after being inspired by cold water athlete Wim Hof.
 Recognising the physical and psychological benefits of cold water immersion, Kiki’s new career as an ice freediver takes her to various breathtaking locations, including South Australia, England and Iceland.
 Kiki’s parents are revealed to be afraid of the water and have raised the issue of mortality with her.
 Yet, while her father can empathise with her as a former sportsman, her mother in particular expresses fear and concern for her endeavours.
 Kiki expands her diving with adventures in Iceland and Greenland; the latter sees her dive in -2 degree Celsius water, the coldest of her career.
 However, the biggest challenge Kiki encounters is a job as an underwater actress on a Norwegian production.